anthony-gatti/gpu-spmv/README.md

 ## How to Run the Code
 1. **Download a Testing Matrix**
-   Go to https://sparse.tamu.edu/ and download a matrix to use in the code.
+   Go to [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) and download a matrix to use in the code.
 2. **Clone the Repository:**
    ```bash
    git clone <gpu-spmv>